pravega/pravega/cli/admin/README.md

 Once the config file is updated, the Pravega Admin CLI will be able to connect to your Pravega cluster and run commands.

+## Adding `segmentstore` Admin Commands

+The Pravega Admin CLI now provides a set of debug and repair commands (prefixed with `segmentstore`).
+These commands are a low level interface for an administrator/developer to interact directly with Segments.
+This is useful in the cases where data has been lost/corrupted, and the system requires manual intervention to recover.
+In a nutshell, `segmentstore` commands send `WireCommands` (i.e., Pravega network protocol messages) to a service listening in Segment Store instances, namely the Pravega Admin Gateway.
+The main goal behind this new client-server communication channel is to allow us bypassing some constraints applied to regular Pravega clients (e.g., interact with `_system` segments, directly send request to specific Segment Stores), as well as to extend the administration commands without impacting regular clients.

+Next, we describe the points to take into account if a new `segmentstore` admin command needs to de developed from scratch:

+- Add the command in `WireCommands.java`: As the goal is to add a new administration command, the first extension point if the definition of available Pravega protocol commands.
+Note that adding one command in that definitions does not break the protocol for regular clients and servers.
+By convention, we suggest adding new admin commands in `WireCommands` using ids in the negative range, as they are mostly available (i.e., from -126 up to -3), given that regular commands mostly use positive ids.

+- The first set of available `segmentstore` commands are existing commands.
+To handle request and replies, we use an existing module that already does the job (`SegmentHelper`) for such common requests.
+When thinking about new, admin-specific commands, we need to extend this functionality without impacting the existing code.
+To this end, a possibility can be to create an `AdminSegmentHelper` (or similar) that extends from `SegmentHelper` to reuse most of the common logic to manage `WireCommand` messages.
+In this class, we can implement the handling of new types of requests and replies that are specific for the Pravega Admin CLI.

+- The last step would be to add each new `segmentstore` command as a separate class in the package where the existing commands are already placed.

 ## Support
 If you find any issue or you have any suggestion, please report an issue to [this repository](https://github.com/pravega/pravega/issues).